deohs/folders/README.md

 project.
 This file will be read by `config::get()` on subsequent executions of `get_folders()`.
 This behavior can be modified by function parameters.

-The default `folders.yml` file looks like:
+The default configuration file looks like:

 ```
 default: